 The ability of our participants to study is very important to us: we want to create optimal conditions for them to learn languages in virtual classrooms.
 Below you will find constantly updated information and tips on how course participants can master these challenges and benefit from the courses.
 Help us make digital teaching succeed!

 - Please carefully read our FAQs on distance learning, registration and de-registration conditions, assessment of required coursework, and technical support.

 - The Language Center recommends the use of the SwissCovid app and is committed to the necessary hygiene measures and tracing.

-- Participants are advised to regularly consult our homepage.
+- Participants are advised to regularly consult their emails.